Comparison of online pharmacies for the Drug: Zithromax (Azithromycin)

 Overdose of Zithromax

-Symptoms of an Zithromax overdose include abdominal discomfort, nausea, vomiting and diarrhea.
+Symptoms of a Zithromax overdose include abdominal discomfort, nausea, vomiting, and diarrhea.
 Seek emergency medical attention immediately.

 Zithromax – Precautions